cassina/commit-dude/CONTRIBUTING.md

 ---

-Following this sequence guarantees that the **exact artifacts** you plan to upload to **PyPI** have already been installed and exercised in isolation — mirroring your users’ experience.
+By following this sequence guarantees that the **exact artifacts** you plan to upload to **PyPI** have already been installed and exercised in isolation — mirroring your users’ experience.